abhinav155942/github-icqyvwv5/replit.md

 AI-powered business solutions platform offering sales funnels, chatbots, and content creation services for coaches, creators, and e-commerce businesses.

 ## Recent Changes
+- **2025-01-22**: Successfully completed project migration from Replit Agent to Replit environment
+- **2025-01-22**: Fixed Vite host configuration to allow proper access to the application
+- **2025-01-22**: Created PostgreSQL database and configured all environment variables
+- **2025-01-22**: Verified both frontend (port 5000) and backend (port 3001) are running correctly
 - **2025-01-21**: Successfully migrated project from Replit Agent to standard Replit environment
 - **2025-01-21**: Added complete Express.js backend with webhook and API functionality
 - **2025-01-21**: Implemented secure form submission with backend validation and Make.com integration